3 decades on, George H.W. Bush’s Points of Light still shine

 Atlanta-based Points of Light bills itself as the world’s largest organization dedicated to volunteer service.
 Much of its work focuses on working with corporations like Starbucks to encourage their employees to volunteer in local communities.

-Last month, Starbucks announced a pilot program in which some employees will work 20 hours and volunteer for 20 hours each week in 13 cities.
+Last month, Starbucks announced a pilot program in which some employees will work 20 hours and perform community service for 20 hours each week in 13 cities.

 As for the former president, Bush wrote in a letter that was later published in his 2014 book “All the Best, George Bush: My Life in Letters and Other Writings” that some of his happiness comes from being a point of light.